Bipartite causal inference with interference, time series data, and a random network: Bipartite interference with time series observational data and a random network

-The unconfoundedness result in \cref{prop:as_if_randomized} means that we can acquire an unbiased estimator of the temporally-averaged causal effect on unit $m_j$, $\tau_j(e, \Tilde e)$, by comparing outcomes of time periods with similar values of the covariates in the conditioning set and different values of their exposure, and averaging over the covariate distribution across time \citep[see][for a related discussion]{forastiere2021identification}.
-We can estimate the causal effect $\widetilde \tau_j(e, \Tilde e)$ similarly, by altering which distribution we average over, to reflect the distribution of the covariates among time periods with $E_{tj} = e$ \citep{abadie2006large}.
-Importantly, the covariates $\bm X^*, \bm W^*$ and $\bm P^*$ are constant across time.
+The unconfoundedness result in \cref{prop:as_if_randomized} means that we can acquire unbiased estimators of the temporally-averaged immediate causal effect, $\tau^\text{imm}(e, e')$, in the following manner: Compare outcomes of time periods with similar values of the carryover exposure and covariates in the conditioning set, and different values of their exposure \citep[see][for a related discussion]{forastiere2021identification}, and average over the covariate distribution among time periods with $E_{t} = e$ \citep{abadie2006large}.
+We can similarly acquire unbiased estimators for the carryover effect $\tau^\text{car}(r, r')$.
+Importantly, the covariates $\bm X_{0}$ are constant across time.
 Therefore, they are implicitly {\it always} conditioned on when studying the same outcome unit across time.
 This implies that the time-invariant covariates that create differences in the assignment mechanism of treatment \textit{across} interventional units, or the assignment mechanism of bipartite connections \textit{across} pairs, {\it need not be measured} when focusing on estimands that average over time.
 Instead, we need to control for time-varying information only to estimate causal effects.
 We discuss this further in \cref{subsec:temporal_advantages}.
+Furthermore, as we discuss in \cref{sec:matching}, the temporal trend function $f(t)$ does not need to be known or specified by the analyst.